 On February 11, 2016, David Reitze, executive director of LIGO reported that researchers had detected gravitational waves.
 Reitze said the waves were created by the merging of two black holes, one of which had the mass of 29 suns and the other 36.

 Researchers from the California Institute of Technology (Caltech) and the Massachusetts Institute of Technology (MIT) have developed a LIGO prototype sensitive enough to detect a tiny movement (many times smaller than the diameter of a single hair) in a test weight 40 meters away.
-Worldwide, the other gravitational wave detection projects include a collaborative effort by France and Italy called VIRGO, another by Germany and Great Britain called GEO 600, a project in Japan called TAMA 300, one in Australia called ACIGA, and NASA's LISA project.
-In early 2005, the LIGO project announced a plan to use a million volunteered personal computers to search for a gravity wave source.
-PC users can download the software from LIGO; the project is called Einstein@home.
+Other gravitational wave detection projects include a collaborative effort by France and Italy called VIRGO, another by Germany and Great Britain called GEO 600, a project in Japan called TAMA 300, one in Australia called ACIGA, and NASA's LISA project.

 The Verge explains how gravity waves work and how they were detected: